by Tom Barrance

 Watch what you’ve filmed and check it’s OK before you leave the location.
 Is the colour right?
 Is the framing right?
 Have you got all the shots you need?

-If you’re recording live sound, pay particular attention to the sound quality and make sure you’ve recorded some background sound or ‘ambience’ which will help with the editing.
+If you’re recording live sound, pay particular attention to the sound quality and make sure to record some background sound or ‘ambience’ which will help with the editing.

 Look through your footage before you start editing.
 If you’ve got a lot of material, you could log it and maybe create a paper edit before you start putting it together.
 You could also make a documentary script.
 There are templates for these here.

 Do a ‘rough cut’ of the whole film (if it’s short) or individual sequence so you can get a sense of the bigger picture.